-- One among many general-purpose CFD solvers used in industry. - Can solve the Navier-Stokes and Euler (inviscid) equations approximately. - A wide range of physics can be included - Turbulence, heating, chemical reactions etc. - No endorsement of FLUENT implied. - Officially called ANSYS FLUENT TM.
+- One among many general-purpose CFD solvers used in industry.

+- Can solve the Navier-Stokes and Euler (inviscid) equations approximately.

+- A wide range of physics can be included

+- Turbulence, heating, etc.

+- No endorsement of ANSYS FLUENT implied.

 Why Perform the CFD Simulation?